'Til Death Do Us Part: Carmen and Dave

 'Til Death Do Us Part: Carmen and Dave (often written 'Til Death Do Us Part: Carmen + Dave or 'Til Death Do Us Part: Carmen & Dave) is a reality television show produced by Fernando Hernández for MTV.
 It followed the lives of Carmen Electra and Dave Navarro through the events leading up to their anything-but-traditional wedding, culminating with the marriage ceremony and reception.
 The show first aired on MTV on January 21, 2004, and ran for 7 episodes.
 The final episode aired on March 3, 2004.

-Electra and Navarro were married on November 22, 2003.
+Electra and Navarro married on November 22, 2003.
 The couple separated on July 18, 2006, and Electra filed for divorce on August 10, 2006.
 On February 20, 2007, their divorce was finalized.

 Origin

 Unlike Newlyweds: Nick and Jessica and The Osbournes, 'Til Death Do Us Part: Carmen and Dave concerns only one facet of the subjects' lives: preparations for their wedding.
-MTV approached Electra and Navarro about producing a wedding series after the couple made Carmen and Dave: An MTV Love Story.
+MTV approached Electra and Navarro about producing a wedding series after the couple starred in Carmen and Dave: An MTV Love Story.
 That series aired in 2002 and documented the couple's courtship.
-Electra and Navarro, engaged since August 14, 2001, had been putting off their wedding, but the show forced them to set a date for their nuptials.
+Electra and Navarro, engaged since August 14, 2001, had postponed their wedding, but the show forced them to set a date for their nuptials.